microsoft/SLG-Business-Applications/demos/administration/QualifAI/GLOWS.md

 The model also introduces a structured **Screening** and **Evaluation** layer.
 Agencies can define specific **Screening Questions** per job, with **Screening Answers** captured directly on the application.
 Once a candidate is under review, the Application Evaluation and Skill Assessment tables allow for granular scoring.
 Instead of a single "gut-feeling" score, evaluators can provide evidence-based grades for every individual skill required for the position.

-## Scalability and Growth
+## Extensibility
-This module is built for flexibility.
+This module is built for *flexibility*.
 A small team can use the core `Job Posting` and `Application` tables for simple tracking.
 Larger, more mature agencies can activate the full `Evaluation` and `Skill Assessment` suite to perform deep talent evaluation and analytics.
 By unifying job requirements, applicant data, and qualitative assessments, the HR Recruiting module transforms hiring from a manual exercise into a strategic, data-backed process.

 ## Entity Relationship Diagram
 ![erd](https://i.imgur.com/cqRfVK1.png)